bigtoga/Examples/DSci - Statistics/Basics of statistics/Outlier detection using clustering.md

 Properties of a cluster:
 1. All of the data points in a cluster should be similar to each other
 2. The data points from different clusters should be as different as possible

+Goal is to create `n` discrete non-overlapping groups of the data

 Example data set of income to debt ratios [from this article](https://www.analyticsvidhya.com/blog/2019/08/comprehensive-guide-k-means-clustering/):